Chapter Nine: Expansion

 After three hours had passed, Steve’s sister and I felt we had been gone long enough, so we headed back to the hospital.
 As we entered the ICU and were walking past the nurses station, a nurse stopped us and told us that before we went into Steve’s room he needed to tell us something.
 Our hearts stopped.
 We didn’t know what to expect.
 Then he said, “He’s off the ventilator.
 It happened around 2:00pm.”
 It was now obvious to me that Steve’s nurse had known this was going to happen and had been wise enough to get us out of the way.

 His sister and I hugged each other in elated disbelief.
 We rushed into his room where he lay still sleeping, cheeks sunken in from where the ventilator tubes had been for so long, looking like he had survived a war, frail and thin, but he was breathing!
 I kissed his forehead and told him what a good job he had done.
-Then, in the quick pace that I was just beginning to get used to in the hospital, they transferred him to another room, a room where people don’t die, but begin to live.
+Then, in the quick pace that I never got used to in the hospital, they transferred him to another room, a room where people don’t die, but begin to live.
 It was May, 23rd; the day Steve took his first breath in his new life..